Counseling Philosophy

 Adlerian counselors help clients gain insight into the purpose of their behavior and how they cope with life’s tasks.
 Adler believed that people are creative beings and when life provides difficulties that they cannot handle they become discouraged.
 The ultimate goal in Adlerian therapy is to foster social interest.
 By fostering social interest people become prepared to meet the major tasks in life.
 Social interest gives people the courage and right attitude to meet life’s difficulties and tasks in a useful way.
 Through encouragement, counselors help clients gain insight of the purpose of their behavior and how they cope and function within life’s tasks and challenges.

 Adler described human behavior as teleological, or purposeful and goal directed.
 A basic assumption of Individual Psychology is that people’s thoughts, feelings, and actions are all directed toward a perceived goal.
 This goal is always changing and is influenced by an individual’s perception of his or her experiences from childhood.
 People begin to form a subjective final goal that guides their movement in life and mastery in life's tasks.
 These tasks include work, social relationships, intimacy, self-acceptance, and spirituality.
 Inferiority feelings develop from failure to meet life’s tasks.
-Striving for significance enables people to be creative to overcome these feelings.
-All goals have a unique meaning and in striving to reach these goals people develop their unique lifestyle.
+As a trained counselor educator, I adhere to the values of ASERVIC (Association for Spiritual, Ethical, and Religious Values in Counseling), which embraces the belief that spiritual, ethical, and religious values are essential to one’s overall development.
+I am committed to integrating these values into the education and counseling process.
+My professional lens is through Adlerian theory and the notion that the development of lifestyle prepares people to meet the challenges of life.
+Adlerians define these challenges as the tasks of work, social relationships, self, intimacy, and spirituality.
+The spirituality task involves having a relationship with a higher power, the world, and the meaning one prescribes to life.
+In my work, I help others in the development of their spirituality and the ability to infuse these beliefs and values into their lifestyle.
+This process is different for everybody but staying on this path moves people toward holistic wellness and a connectedness to oneself, others, and the world around them.

 The lifestyle is a set of subjective beliefs that creates one’s private logic (private thoughts, beliefs, convictions).
 These beliefs are created in childhood and influence how people view the world, others, and self.
 People form a subjective final goal that guides their movement in life.
 People with healthy lifestyle patterns strive to reach their goals in socially useful and cooperative ways.
 People who are discouraged often pursue their goals in unhealthy ways.